thin fashion models

 • Is the fashion industry concerned about body diversity?

-Despite the widespread awareness of the problem of body diversity in the industry, very thin fashion models are still the majority.
-There have been campaigns and petitions calling attention to it, but it remains a problem that needs to be addressed.
+Despite widespread awareness of the problem of body diversity in the industry, skinny fashion models are still the majority.
+Campaigns and petitions have been launched to call attention to this, but it remains a problem that needs to be addressed.

 • Are fashion models being told to smoke cigarettes instead of eating?

-Yes, it’s a common anecdote that models are being told to smoke cigarettes instead of eating in the run-up to shows to maintain a thin figure.
+Yes, it’s a typical anecdote that models are being told to smoke cigarettes instead of eating in the run-up to shows to maintain a thin figure.

 • Why are some models asked not to drink water?

-Models are sometimes asked not to drink water before shows so they don’t bloat or retain water weight.
+Models are sometimes asked not to drink water before shows to avoid bloat or retain water weight.

 • How does the lack of diversity affect the modeling industry and clothing consumers?

 The lack of diversity on the runway and in the modeling industry excludes a vast population of potential consumers who don’t fit the sample size bracket.
-This is a pressing issue that needs to be addressed, as it affects not only models but also consumers.
-It’s important to have models who represent a diverse range of body shapes, sizes, ages, and races.
+This pressing issue needs to be addressed, as it affects both models and consumers.
+It’s important to have models representing diverse body shapes, sizes, ages, and races.

 • Are curve models being represented on the runway?

-There’s been a lot of talk about the lack of curve models on the runway, but little is being done to make the change.
-The absence of curve models reinforces the notion that thinness is the ideal body type, which is harmful to individuals who don’t fit that mold.
+There’s been a lot of talk about the lack of curve models on the runway, but little is being done to change that.
+The absence of curve models reinforces the notion that thinness is the ideal body type, which harms individuals who don’t fit that mold.

 • Why is it difficult to speak about the issue of skinniness in the modeling industry?

-The issue of skinniness in the modeling industry is difficult to discuss because of the potential criticism it receives.
+The issue of skinniness in the modeling industry is complex to discuss because of the potential criticism it receives.
 People fear being accused of skinny-shaming and offending those who are naturally thin.
-However, it’s essential to differentiate between healthy and unhealthy body types, especially when it comes to models and their portrayal in the fashion industry.
+However, it’s essential to differentiate between healthy and unhealthy body types, especially regarding models and their portrayal in the fashion industry.

 Laoutaris Recommends